mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 :math:`\frac{(N-1)(N-2)...(N-M+1)}{N^{(M-1)}}=\frac{N!}{(N-M)! * N^M}`

-Using the student birthday example for simplicity and relating it to hash tables and buckets, if we turn it on its head then we can say that if we have a hash table holding 23 entries, and we want to have a probability that each entry has its own bucket > 50%, then we need to have more than 365 buckets. **I bet you weren’t expecting that!!** Fortunately the performance overhead of iterating over a relatively short linked-list is also small, and equally fortunately a bucket only uses 4-bytes (which is very small indeed compared to the size of a table entry, which consists of the item name and the data and the overhead of storing these and linking them into a list).
-Indeed mIRC’s maximum bucket size is 10,007, requiring c.
-40KB of memory - which in today’s PCs with several GB of memory is relatively small.
+Using the student birthday example for simplicity and relating it to hash tables and buckets, if we turn it on its head then we can say that if we have a hash table holding 23 entries, and we want to have a probability that each entry has its own bucket > 50%, then we need to have more than 365 buckets. **I bet you weren't expecting that!!** Fortunately the performance overhead of iterating over a relatively short linked-list is also small, and equally fortunately a bucket only uses 4-bytes (which is very small indeed compared to the size of a table entry, which consists of the item name and the data and the overhead of storing these and linking them into a list).
+Indeed mIRC's maximum bucket size is 10,007, requiring c.
+40KB of memory - which in today's PCs with several GB of memory is relatively small.

 **Summary:** If you are doing any lookups by item name on a frequent basis on a large table, then you should use the largest sensible bucket size to avoid mIRC iterating over long linked-lists when doing these lookups.